 When deciding what is spam and what isn't, the power is in the hands of the recipients, not the sender.

-In other words, you can send a perfectly simple and legitimate email to an email list, and while most of the recipients read it and appreciate the info, a handful might also mark it as spam; you can't stop them from doing it.
+In other words, you can send a perfectly simple and legitimate email to an email list or to individual recipients, and while most of them will read it and appreciate the info, a handful might also mark it as spam; you can't stop them from doing it.
 So the best thing you can do is send email that doesn't look like spam.
 How do you do that?
 Let's start with this simple Google search:

 We provide this search because the answer to this question is always changing.
 The search results may help provide current answers to the question.